Frequently Asked Questions

 What happens if I leave my job?
 Can I continue coverage?

 Yes.
 If you are no longer a dues paying SMART TD union member working more than 20 hours per week, you may take your policy with you.
-To do so, you need to call the SMART VDP Enrollment Center to set up payments.
+To do so, you need to call the SMART VDP Customer Service Center to set up payments.

 Does my rate depend on where I work or where I live?